almog-co/Advanced-Computer-Systems/Project 1 - Programming with Multiple Threads/README.md

 The program uses a WorkerThread class to manage the worker threads.
 The class has methods for launching, joining and checking if the thread has completed execution.

-The program uses the compressBufferData function to compress the input buffer and test function to check if the thread launches successfully.
+The program uses the compressBufferData function to compress the input buffer, puts the compressed data into the WorkerThread's output buffer, and provides the compressedSize for that data.

 The compressed data is stored in an array of output buffers, parallel to an array of compressed data sizes.

 ## Usage